Lollardy: Eucharist

 William Sawtry, a priest, was reportedly burned in 1401 for his preaching that "bread remains in the same nature as before" after consecration by a priest.
-A suspect in 1517 summed up the Lollards' position: "Summe folys cummyn to churche thynckyng to see the good Lorde – what shulde they see there but bredde and wyne?"
+A suspect in 1517 summed up the Lollards' position: "Summe folys cummyn to churche thynckyng to see the good Lorde — what shulde they see there but bredde and wyne?"

-In the mid 15th century a priest named Richard Wyche was accused of false doctrine that corrupted the faith of Northumbrians, and left a letter detailing his version of the inquisitional proceedings, where a succession of theologians and others attempted to convince him of the Catholic position or to find some compromise wording that involved him not denying transubstantiation.
+In the mid 15th century a priest associated with the lollards named Richard Wyche was accused of teaching false doctrine that had corrupted the faith of Northumbrians.
+There remains a letter detailing his version of the inquisitional proceedings, where a succession of theologians and others attempted to convince him of the Catholic position on transubstantiation, or at least to find some compromise wording by which he would not deny it.
 When asked about transubstantiation during his questioning, he repeated only his belief in the Real Presence.
 When asked if the host was still bread even after consecration, he answered only: "I believe that the host is the real body of Christ in the form of bread".
-Throughout his questioning he insisted that he was "not bound to believe otherwise than Holy Scripture says" and resorted to various loopholes.
-Following the questioning, he claimed he had been allowed to swear an oath on his heart; later his inquisitors denied this, saying he had sworn a different oath, which would have actually freed him; his denial of having taken that oath was taken as a re-canting by the bishop, preventing his attempted appeal to the Pope, so he was excommunicated, defrocked, imprisoned and eventually executed.
+Throughout his questioning he insisted that he was "not bound to believe otherwise than Holy Scripture says" and used various arguments against the inquisitors' claims that the use of the qualifier 'in the form of bread'.
+Following the questioning, he claimed he had been allowed to swear an oath qualified in his heart; later his inquisitors denied this.
+His denial of having taken the unqualified oath was taken as a re-canting by the bishop, preventing his attempted appeal to the Pope.
+He was excommunicated, defrocked, and imprisoned, and he would later be executed by the state (although for a separate stubbornness).

 Lollard teachings on the Eucharist are attested to in numerous primary source documents.
 It is the fourth of the Twelve Conclusions and the first of the Sixteen Points on which the Bishops accuse Lollards.
 It is discussed in The Testimony of William Thorpe, the Apology for Lollard Doctrines, Jack Upland, and Opus Arduum.